Quantum asymptotic phase reveals signatures of quantum synchronization: Asymptotic phases for quantum oscillatory systems

-{\it Asymptotic phase for quantum nonlinear oscillators.-} We consider quantum dissipative oscillatory systems with a single degree of freedom.
-Assuming that interactions of the system with the reservoirs are instantaneous and Markovian approximation can be employed, the evolution of the system's density matrix $\rho$ is described by a quantum Master equation
+We consider a quantum nonlinear oscillatory system with a single degree of freedom coupled to reservoirs, and assume that the interactions of the system with the reservoirs are instantaneous and Markovian approximation can be employed.
+The time evolution of the system's density operator $\rho$ is described by a quantum master equation~\cite{carmichael2007statistical, gardiner1991quantum},